 Interface / ease of use

 Whilst by no means difficult to use, Shopify’s user interface is arguably not quite as slick, and setting up pages and products can take slightly longer than in Squarespace.
-Setting up the site architecture / navigation is a bit annoying in Shopify – instead of being able to drag and drop things about the place, you have to deal with ‘link lists’ and ‘handles’ that lead to a process which, whilst not too complicated, is not really all that intuitive.
+Setting up the site architecture / navigation is a bit annoying in Shopify – instead of being able to drag and drop things about the place, you have to deal with ‘link lists’ and ‘handles’ that lead to a process which, whilst not too complicated, is not really all that intuitive and may have some users scratching their heads for a few minutes.
 That said, when it comes to the desktop version of your store, Shopify lets you work with more layers of navigation than Squarespace, because it allows user to click on a primary level navigation item even if there are sub-pages below it.
-(Annoyingly though, this functionality disappears on the mobile version of your Shopify store.)
+(Annoyingly however this functionality disappears on the mobile version of your Shopify store.)

 One aspect of the Shopify interface which definitely trumps Squarespace's is 'responsiveness'.
 Squarespace often feels rather sluggish, and occasionally a little bit buggy.
-I've also found Squarespace to crash quite regularly, particularly when uploading or editing images; I've also lost a few blog posts in Squarespace when the platform hung up on me mid-posting.
+I've also found Squarespace to crash more often than I'd like, particularly when uploading or editing images; I've also lost a few blog posts in Squarespace when the platform hung up on me mid-posting.

 Finally you really have to be using quite a decent machine to get the most out of Squarespace; older or slower computers will cause it - and you - headaches.
-In the stability and smoothness stakes, Shopify is arguably the winner.
+In the stability and smoothness stakes, Shopify is in my view the winner.
 In essence, its less flashy CMS also seems the more reliable.

 Templates and visuals